addm400/rc_car_program/README.md

 This is repo made for RC car control program.
-Car is based on Arduino Nano microcontroller.
+The car is based on Arduino Nano microcontroller.

 GUI, communication between PC and Car is written in Python.
 Program is sending data to microcontroller Arduino Nano via bluetooth.